thegetty/quire-docs/content/documentation/site-deploy.md

 - Now that you have linked Netlify to your Github account, you'll see notifications about Netlify testing the site each time you submit a new pull request.
 If the checks pass, you can click the bottom-most link to launch a preview of your site.
 If the checks fail, there may be broken links, incorrect YAML, or other issues with your project files.
 {{< /q-class >}}

-### Connecting Domains to Netlify

-There 3 ways of connecting a domain to Netlify

-- Purchase your domain through Netlify and run your DNS through their interface
-- Add a proxy to your webserver
-- Add an alias CNAME to your DNS to point to your Netlify domain

-Any of these will work, it is more specific to what you want your domain to be.

 ## GitHub Pages

 GitHub enables you to not only host your project code, but you can also use it to host a live version of your site.
 Learn more on the [GitHub Pages](https://pages.github.com/) website.